How the Iran nuclear deal dispute mechanism works

 STEP THREE - If the issue is not resolved during the initial 30-day process, the Joint Commission has five days to consider any advisory board opinion in a bid to settle the dispute.

-STEP FOUR - If the complaining party is not satisfied after this and considers the matter to “constitute significant non-performance,” they could “treat the unresolved issue as grounds to cease performing its commitments under this JCPOA in whole or in part.”
+STEP FOUR - If the complaining party is not satisfied after this and considers the matter to “constitute significant non-performance,” that party could “treat the unresolved issue as grounds to cease performing its commitments under this JCPoA in whole or in part.”

-Reporting by Michelle Nichols in New York and John Irish in Paris
+Reporting by Michelle Nichols in New York and John Irish in Paris; Editing by Edmund Blair